sage-code/maj/README.md

 **Maj do not**

 1. Maj is not an academic language;
+1. Maj is not a secret language;
-1. Maj id not a historic language;
+1. Maj is not a historic language;
 1. Maj is not a scripting language;
-1. Maj is not a secret language;
 1. Maj is not for writing books;
 1. Maj is not for encryption;

 **Punctuation:**

 1. A name of a single place or single person or pet can be written with CAPITAL LETTERS;
 1. A word that start with uppercase represent a person or animals or a robot or an AI device;